-Cortical thickness measurement should often be accurately called the parenchymal thickness.
+Cortical thickness measurements should more accurately be called the parenchymal thickness.
 The parenchymal thickness includes the cortex and medulla.
 Parenchymal thickness is the measurement taken from the border of the sinus fat and parenchyma to the outer capsule of the kidney.
 The measurement is taken in longitudinal section at the mid pole (or where it is at its thinnest), being careful to avoid any column of Bertin.
-The lower limit of normal is 10 mm.1
+The lower limit of normal parenchymal thickness is 10 mm20.